Fraserburgh Day Opportunities

 We also have a reverse inclusion strategy, inviting the local community to take part in specific daytime activities.
 These include bingo on a Tuesday afternoon, fortnightly socials with the Cinema Club, and monthly soup and sweet lunches.
 Independent groups also use RRRC during the day, in evenings and on weekends.

 - Skills development and training

 - Contact us

-If you are eating at RRRC you can chose from the menu, which changes daily.
+If you are eating at RRRC you can choose from the menu, which changes daily.
 You can tell your keyworker your preferences or dietary needs and they will help you make the necessary arrangements.
 Appropriate lunch arrangements are made when groups are in the community.